Environment & Ethics

 - Silver: As of 2019 100% recycled

-- Gold leaf: Supplied by Gold Leaf Supplies who in turn are supplied by Giusto Manetti who source gold from mines in certified conflict free countries: Supplier’s declaration.
+- Gold leaf: Currently supplied by Gold Leaf Supplies who in turn are supplied by Giusto Manetti who source gold from mines in certified conflict free countries: Supplier’s declaration.
 I don’t feel that this is sufficient and have asked Manetti’s to source gold from Fairtrade mines, I await news.
 Once I have used the leaf I have in stock, I will no longer use gold leaf until there is a Fairtrade supply.

 - Other metals and materials: Recycled, pre-used, natural, responsibly sourced.

 - Annealing, soldering and cutting: I currently use propane and acetylene gas, but as sparingly as possible.
 I am using more cold connections and finding new ways to work which do not require using a gas torch.

 Member of Making Design Circular, a free community for designers and makers who want to become more sustainable and embrace the circular economy.

 I am a signatory to the objectives of Culture Declares Emergency